MatthewZito/goldmund-sh-i/README.md

 If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be an examplar of what I can design and build on my own, unassisted.
 My hope here is that this delimits my actual capabilities from those pertinent to apps on which I have worked in a collaborative capacity (just about everything in any developer's professional portfolio).
 That is, here, you can see that I indeed can effectively employ tools such as Docker, Kubernetes, et al.

+If you'd like to work together, you are invited to email me at matthewtzito (gmail).

 ### <a name="demo"> Visualizations + Abstractions
  Preliminary architectural layout: